-You can also arrange for a bus across international borders, such as we did for entering Cambodia.
+Or arrange for a bus across international borders, such as we did for entering Cambodia.
 You read more about that here.

-Van / Minibus / Truck
+Van / Minibus / Truck:

-You may notice as you go about Bangkok what appears to be vans or trucks, with open backs and benches along the back.
+You may notice throughout Bangkok what appears to be vans or trucks, with open backs and benches along the back.
 These are like buses, and tend to run some of the same routes, and some of the smaller routes that normal buses won’t frequent.
 You can simply hop on and pay the attendant a small fee (5 – 20 baht) and simply ride until you get where you need to go.
 Just let the driver or attendant know when you want to get off and you can simply walk off the back.

 Metro / Subway / MRT: